Bottom Line:

 What to fix and in what order

 Checkout speed second.
 A customer who reaches checkout has made the purchase decision.
 Every second of load time at this stage is an exit point for a buyer you've fully paid to acquire.
 The nCAC for a checkout abandonment is identical to a converted customer - you spent the same to get them there.
+This is why post-click infrastructure wins over pre-click optimization.

 Creative assets last.
 Compress images, switch to WebP or AVIF, lazy-load below-the-fold assets.
 A hero that loads in 600ms can still look excellent.
 These are not in conflict.

 Good architecture is invisible.
 It doesn't announce itself.
 It just works - and it shows up in your ROAS.
+Track it with revenue per session, not just conversion rate.